 Happy New Year to you, sir.

-One of the most dramatically underreported stories is the toughness of the Bush Justice Department on Corporate Crime.
+One of the most dramatically underreported stories is the toughness of the Bush Justice Department on corporate crime.

-It's cleaning up retirement uh funds, it's cleaning up corporate statements about profit.
+It's cleaning up corporate statements about profit.

-It's got the stock market on an even keel, and I don't know why uh this modest president of ours doesn't take some credit.
+And I don't know why this modest president of ours doesn't take some credit.

-You know, he he hardly ever does.
+You know, he hardly ever does.

 He figures the facts will speak for themselves, and they don't in politics.

-But, you know, I I kind of agree with what you're saying, although a lot of this stuff is overzealousness.
+But, you know, I kind of agree with what you're saying, although a lot of this stuff is overzealousness.

-Uh Martha Stewart going to jail was a travesty.
+Martha Stewart going to jail was a travesty.

-Uh the the whole Libby thing has been overdone.
+The whole Libby thing has been overdone.

 But you're right.

-We we uh we can't afford it.
+We can't afford it.

-And uh the amount of those that's going to the federal government through default is not a good sign for the future in our economy.
+And the amount of those that's going to the federal government through default is not a good sign for the future in our economy.

-And to have the Justice Department involved in the same kind of fraud and misrepresentation and overpromised and underfunded pension accounts, which is occurring in every public agency in this country, starting with the city of San Diego, which is almost two billion dollars underwater for sm for a city pension fund.
+However, having said that, I wish Bush would also take a step further and have the Justice Department involved in the same kind of fraud and misrepresentation and overpromised and underfunded pension accounts, which is occurring in every public agency in this country, starting with the city of San Diego, which is almost $2 billion underwater for a city pension fund.

 All right.

-I have to stop too, because what I want to get is Congressman Tom Tancredo on here, calling us from Denver, the Colorado Republican Congressman on the subject of border security right after this.
+I have to stop, too, because what I want to get is Congressman Tom Tancredo on here calling us from Denver, the Colorado Republican congressman, on the subject of border security right after this.

-Welcome back to the Rush Limbaugh program.
+Welcome back to the Rush Limbaugh Program.

 Congressman, welcome to the program.